GabiCtrlZ/c-fork/README.md

 ### `cfork.fork()`

-* Returns: {number} Returns the child_process pid to the parent and 0 to the child
+* Returns: { number } Returns the child_process pid to the parent and 0 to the child

 ```javascript
 import { cfork } from '@gabictrlz/c-fork'